-The coexistence of multicultural students and my involvement in societies help me extend my networks, as well as better my organisational and communication skills.
+The coexistence of multicultural students and my involvement in societies has helped me extend my networks, as well as better my organisational and communication skills.
 My adaptability has also improved due to these same reasons and the circumstances of living alone.
-The workload and modules I learned, which are intellectually challenging, improves my time management and problem-solving skills, too.
-All of these would help my future career.
+The workload and modules I learned, which are intellectually challenging, have improved my time management and problem-solving skills.
+All of these will help my future career.

 What would you say to students coming to do the same course?